Bangaru Kodipetta: Production

 Navdeep and Swati are main lead in this film with popular action choreographers Ram - Laxman in vital roles.
 The first look of the film was revealed on 24 July 2012.
 On 13 November 2012 sources reported that the shooting of the film was completed.

 Soundtrack

 The movie's audio was released by Samantha on 3 July 2013.
 The soundtrack of Bangaru Kodipetta was composed by Mahesh Shankar.

 Release

-The film got U/A Certificate from India's film censor board.
-The film's makers announced that its release date of 27 February 2014 has now been postponed to release on 7 March.
+The film was given U/A Certificate by CBFC in India.
+The film's makers announced that its release date of 27 February 2014 was postponed to 7 March.
 Later it was dubbed into Tamil titled as Love Pannunga Life Nalla Irukkum.